 |Upload - multiple files / hierarchical folder structures||No||Yes||Upload via web interface; Custom scripting or tool|

-To support asset distribution use cases, other solutions should be considered:
+To support asset distribution use cases, consider the following options:

 Custom solutions are created based on Asset Share Commons code base.

-AEM Assets web interface with areas for external parties secured by AEM Access Control setup and with necessary IT / network configuration adjustments, giving these external users access to AEM.
+Assets web interface with areas for external parties secured by Experience Manager Access Control setup and with necessary IT / network configuration adjustments, giving these external users access to Experience Manager.

 Work-in-progress or creative work-in-progress (WIP): A phase in asset lifecycle where an asset undergoes multiple changes and is typically not yet ready to be shared with broader teams.